Graveflo/BDO_Enhancement_Tool/README.md

 the total cost of repair materials + upfront costs, the average number of fails before success, starting probability and if you should use memory fragments.

-* The cost, and optimal failstack numbers where minimize the total cost of the enhancement.
+* The cost, and suggested failstack numbers where minimize the total cost of the enhancement.
 Later in the program this is referred to as a "Loss prevention" calculation.